How can we help?

 - We give advice and guidance to those who have concerns about the behaviour of a child or young person, including internet use.

-- We assist professionals in the criminal justice, health care and children settings looking for advice and support.
+- We support and advise professionals in the criminal justice, health care and children settings looking for advice and support.

-- We provide bespoke training on all aspects of child protection, risk management and sexual offending.
-We provide input on child sexual abuse preventions
+- We provide training (through our parent charity) on all aspects of child protection, risk management and sexual offending, including kinship cyber resilience.